Coarist/the-dot-factory/README.md

   <img src="https://github.com/Coarist/the-dot-factory/blob/master/Properties.JPG?raw=true" width="350" title="Visual Studio project properties">
 </p>

 In our second step, the path to Inno Download Plugin would need to be specifled correctly.
-Refer to the first screen shot above shiwng the Visual Studio Solution Explorer, right-click the item "TDF_InnoScript.iss" and in the context menu click "Open".
+Refer to the first screen shot above shwwng the Visual Studio Solution Explorer, right-click the item "TDF_InnoScript.iss" and in the context menu click "Open".
 The contents of this file will be shown on the editor pane.

 <p align="left">
   <img src="https://github.com/Coarist/the-dot-factory/blob/master/iss.JPG?raw=true" width="350" title="Visual Studio project properties">
 </p>

+The path to Inno Download Plugin needs to be updated by the developer to reflect the correct location on his/her development PC (text in yellow highlighter).
+This would be the second and last step.

+### Build TheDotFactory
+When configured correctly in Visual Studio, the developer may try out "Build"-ing TDF using the "Relesase" project configuration.
+Observe that after a successful build, a Windows File Explorer window will be shown.
+The window shows the TDF installer program that has just been created.
+This verifies that the post-build step has been executed.
+The "Output" pane in Visual Studio can be inspected to see detail messages generated during this step.